- Monday-Thursday 11:30-2 pm, Age 4 by August 31st

-Our class is a safe place for children to express their independence by exploring different opportunities.
-The Pre-K class spends three days in the classroom and spends Thursdays at Lincoln park (rain or shine!) for Outdoor School, let by teacher Kate Maher of Explore Outdoors. http://exploreoutdoors.us/
+Alki Co-op Preschool’s class is a safe place for children to express their independence by exploring different opportunities.
+Alki’s pre-K class spends three days in the classroom and one day a week at a West Seattle (rain or shine!) for outdoor school, let by teacher Kate Maher of Explore Outdoors. http://exploreoutdoors.us/

 Our curriculum is aligned with WaKIDS Washington State Kindergarten Entrance Guidelines and supports: family connection, whole child assessment for individualized learning and supporting smooth transition into Kindergarten.

-In the classroom, preschool teacher Jena will be leading your children through a wonderful, child centered play curriculum that includes:
+In the classroom, preschool teacher Karen will be leading your children through a wonderful, child centered play curriculum that includes:

 - Literacy – writing center for dictating stories, opportunities for identifying and writing words